113 Degrees... Seriously?

 I drink it iced.
 However, I have found that taking a normal cup of coffee and pouring it over ice does not cut it for me.
 It tastes too watered down and just loses some of what makes coffee great.
 I use one of a few different brewing methods to make the best cup of iced coffee.
 Here are my three favorites.

-If I'm thinking ahead, I'll make Toddy.
-A Toddy is a cold brew method that takes 12 oz of ground coffee and 7 cups of water and 12 hours to make a coffee concentrate.
+If I'm thinking ahead, I'll make Cold Brew concentrate.
+Our cold brew method takes 12 oz of ground coffee and 7 cups of water and 12 hours to make a coffee concentrate.
 This concentrate can keep for several weeks (although, I think it loses something after a few days).
 It is super crisp and clean and has great flavor.
 But 12oz of ground coffee is a lot of commitment.

 The other method that I use regularly is the Hario iced pour over kit.
 It works in a very similar manner to a standard pour over, except there is a reservoir for ice and the proportions are perfect for a great pure cup of iced coffee.
 It's a single cup brewer that makes a fantastic cup of coffee.